muradnuriyev/diag-device/README.md

 - databases are running in Docker;
 - backend is available at `http://localhost:5000`;
-- frontend is available at `http://localhost:5173`;
+- front-end is available at `http://localhost:5173`;
 - dataset app (if running) continuously feeds new measurements into MySQL.

 ---